-Date of Evaluation:

-Name o of Facility:

-Addres s:

-Contact t Person at Facility:

-Telepho one Number:

-Name o of Student Evaluator:
+Name of Student Evaluator:

 1. Which populations did you work with?

-2. Did you conduct individual therapy?

-Did you conduct group therapy?

-Did you conduct psychological assessment?
+- 2. Did you conduct individual therapy? - 3.
+Did you conduct group therapy? - 4.
+Did you conduct psychological assessment? - 5.
 Did your site or supervisor encourage any particular style of therapy (ie; CBT or existential)?
-Please describe:
+Please describe: - 6.
 Please evaluate your overall experience at this training site, including, but not limited to, your experience providing direct service, attending meetings, interaction with staff members, and writing case notes and reports, etc.